Introduction to a selection of SISEA papers, that appeared in Leonardo, Vol. 24, #5, 1991.

 SISEA has been documented in many ways.
 Leonardo publishes the following three selections from the SISEA proceedings: Sally Pryor, “Thinking of Oneself as a Computer”; Stelarc, “Prosthetics, Robotics and Remote Existence: Postevolutionary Strategies”; and John Whitney, Sr., “Fifty Years of Composing Computer Music and Graphics: How Time’s New Solid-State Tractability Has Changed Audio-Visual Perspectives.
 The full SISEA proceedings are now available, along with the abstracts (including the exhibition catalogue), the SISEA Exhibition Slide Set and the Best of SISEA videotape.

-- Wim van der Plas (sociologist, educator), managing director of SCAN, Academie Minerva, Rijkshogeschool Groningen, Westerhavenstraat 13, Groningen, The Netherlands.
+- Wim van der Plas (sociologist, educator), managing director of SCAN, Academie Minerva, Rijkshogeschool Groningen, The Netherlands.
 SISEA Executive Director, Co-Founder Inter-Society for the Electronic Arts.
+Organiser of the first ISEA symposium (FISEA).
 Former managing director of Foundation for Creative Computer Applications (SCCA), Rotterdam, NL.